easy-coding-standard/easy-coding-standard/README.md

 ### Configure checker

-There are also user-friendly checkers, that doesn't force you in one directory, but allows you to setup your preferences.
+There are also user-friendly checkers that don't force you in one direction, but allow you to setup your preferences.
 For example short array `[]` vs long `array()`.

 Let's say you want to add short syntax checker: